tinaprisma/tinaprisma.github.io/_posts/2020-01-01-My_Experience_Working_With_SQL_In_My_First_Data_Job.md

 permalink:  My_Experience_Working_With_SQL_In_My_First_Data_Job
 ---

-# My experience working with SQL in my first data job
 Well, it's been quite the 2020 ride, so far, hasn't it?
 ​
 Back in October of last year, I attended an engineering conference and I was lucky enough to be invited to interview in various companies.
 At the end of the conference, I had two job offers.
 The whirlwind of emotions that I felt were overwhelming, and I knew that Flatiron had led me to this moment.